gabpedroza/Hardware-Controller/report/gmp40-mars-lander-report.md

 The simulator sends all position coordinates and velocity components of the lander&mdash;that's what the `pos` and `vel` registers count.
 I also decided to send the `int` $(10)_2^{\times 16}$ as a start code, signalling the beginning of another (poisition, velocity) set so that the controller can reorient itself in case the communication goes wrong.[^choice]

 The `COMPUTE` state holds the most interesting design choices.
 By "computing" the proportional control output, I really mean computing the _unbounded_ output, without the enforced plateaus of the handout.
 (The bounds are enforced by the `FILTER` state).
-The math I used in Assignment 5 can be summarised as
+The math I used in Assignment 5 (not shared) can be summarised as
 $$P_{\mathrm{out}} = -(0.5 + K_h\cdot h + v_r),$$
 where $h$ is the altitude of the lander and $v_r$ is its descent speed, negative if down.